Thanet District: Media

 National TV stations carry regional news:

 The ITV1 service is provided currently by Meridian Broadcasting; and the BBC South East Today.

 Thanet also has a local online radio and podcasting service currently operating online only known as 'Thanet Community Radio' (TCR).
 The station works closely with Dover-based 'Dover Community Radio' (DCR) which operates in a similar way.

 Education

 Thanet has a wide variety of local schools including approximately 41 primary schools such as Drapers Mills, Palm Bay, and Upton.
 Outstanding secondary schools include Dane Court Grammar, and Chatham and Clarendon Grammar.
 The community learning within the district is varied and wide, including charitable training organisations such as East Kent ITeC Ltd, and organisations such as Margate Adult Education Centre, Thanet Skills Studio and Thanet Stage School.
 East Kent College is a provider of further education in Thanet and a Training Provider that works with local businesses to raise the level of education across the region.
-Canterbury Christ Church University currently has a campus in Broadstairs, serving Media, Art and Design subjects.
+In 2023, Nelson College London overtook the former Canterbury Christ Church University campus in Broadstairs, offering HND courses in Business and Hospitality Management.